getjared/rude/readme.md

 how to boss it around:
 ----------------------
 ```
-MOD + 1-9                : jump to workspace, like a boss
+mOD + 1-9                : jump to workspace, like a boss
-MOD + q                  : kill window, no mercy
+mOD + q                  : kill window, no mercy
-MOD + LEFT/RIGHT         : move windows left/right, it's like tetris but less fun
+mOD + LEFT/RIGHT         : move windows left/right, it's like tetris but less fun
-MOD + SHIFT + LEFT/RIGHT : resize main window, for when size matters
+mOD + SHIFT + LEFT/RIGHT : resize main window, for when size matters
+mod + h/l                : scroll through the grid. .
 ```

 final words:
 ------------
 this wm is my own little project and my main driver. feel free to use it or laugh at it.

-please check the docs.md for more details.
+please check the docs.md for more details (it's still a work in progress but it's getting there. .)